nadinethomson/uncharted_cursor/README.md

 - ❌ **Circular Dependencies**: Explicit boundaries prevent this
 - ❌ **Inconsistent Rollback**: Comprehensive error handling prevents this

+## 🔧 **Troubleshooting**

+### **Image Upload Issues**

+If you're unable to upload images to posts or reviews:

+1. **Check Storage Bucket**: Ensure the `travel-images` bucket exists in your Supabase Storage
+2. **Run Storage Policies**: Execute `database/setup-storage-policies.sql` in your Supabase SQL Editor
+3. **Verify Policies**: Check that storage policies are configured in your Supabase dashboard
+4. **Test Upload**: Try uploading a small image (< 2MB) to verify the setup

+**Common Error Messages:**
+- `"Failed to upload image"` → Storage policies not configured
+- `"403 Forbidden"` → Bucket doesn't exist or lacks permissions
+- `"File too large"` → Image exceeds 2MB limit

+**Solution Steps:**
+1. Go to Supabase Dashboard → Storage
+2. Create the `travel-images` bucket if it doesn't exist
+3. Click on the bucket → Policies tab
+4. Create the 6 policies listed in `database/setup-storage-policies.sql`
+5. Test image upload in the app

 ## 📈 **Performance Considerations**

 - **Lazy Loading**: Components loaded on demand